 No spacewalks are planned for the crew of the 135th and final shuttle mission, though two NASA astronauts currently living onboard the space station will perform a spacewalk during Atlantis' visit.

 "We feel very honored to be on this flight," Magnus said.
 "We've been very focused to make sure we perform it well in honor of all of the people who have been involved in not just this mission but all of the missions.
 We feel very, very strongly that we have to be prepared as possible to perform the mission to the extent that they're expecting of us.
 And I think when it's all done we can all celebrate together, not only just this mission but the whole program."

 For the dress rehearsal tomorrow, officially called the Terminal Countdown Demonstration Test (TCDT), the astronauts will suit up in their orange launch-and-entry suits and head out to the launch pad just as they will on launch day.
 They and the NASA ground team will practice all the steps they must take to lift off on the shuttle.

-In addition to preparing for their complicated mission, the crew must also weigh the responsibilities that come with being the last human beings to ride a space shuttle
+In addition to preparing for their complicated mission, the crew must also weigh the responsibilities that come with being the last human beings to ride a space shuttle into orbit.

 "I think each of us feels a little perhaps extra burden to make sure that we put on the best possible face forward for the last go around of this," Ferguson said.
 "And the crew is very prepared.
 We're going to go out and do a fantastic job.
 When it's all over at the very end, the enormity of it is going to hit us."